flybywiresim/docs/docs/fbw-a32nx/feature-guides/loading-fuel-weight.md

 !!! tip "FMS Gross Weight (FMS GW)"
     Gross weight is calculated as:

+    !!! info ""
         Fuel Quantity (directly from the simulator's fuel system) + ZFW input in the MCDU.

     The Gross Weight (GW) value on the ECAM will appear only when certain conditions are satsified: